 El Pasoans Fighting Hunger (EPFH) is El Paso's only food bank and a member of Feeding America, the nation's largest hunger relief network.
 The Food Bank is the distribution center for over 132 partner pantries across the borderland region and collaborative hub for hunger initiatives that assists in SNAP applications and nutrition education.
-EPFH also distributes healthy and nutritious food to 993 client choice mobile pantries, which provide food to underserved/unserved communities.
-We currently serve 200,000 food insecure people with 1 in every 3 children and 1 in every 4 adults unsure of where their next meal will come from.
+EPFH also distributes healthy and nutritious food to 982 client-choice, mobile pantries which provide food to underserved/unserved communities, including colonias.
+We currently serve 160,000 food insecure people with 1 in 3 people unsure of where their next meal will come from.
 Food insecurity is defined as being limited at times to having adequate food because of a lack of money and other resources.

 Hunger does not discriminate.
-We serve children, single parent households, veterans, senior citizens, and working class families.
-For many of those we serve, they are often faced with tough choices to put food on their table.
+We serve children, single-parent households, veterans, senior citizens, and working-class families.
+Many of those we serve are often faced with tough choices to put food on their table.

 In 2022, El Pasoans Fighting Hunger distributed 93.6 million pounds of food across El Paso, Hudspeth and Culberson Counties.